laurenrodr/weatherApp/README.md

 # Weather App
-A web-based weather application, which determines the weather at your current location
+A web-based weather application, which determines the weather at your current location using darksky API

 ### Features
 * Timezone